TMElyralab/MuseV/README.md

 **Some parameters that affect the motion range and generation results**：
 - `video_guidance_scale`: Similar to text2image, control influence between cond and uncond，default=`3.5`
-- `guidance_scale`:  The parameter ratio in the first frame image between cond and uncond, default=`3.5`
-- `use_condition_image`:  Whether to use the given first frame for video generation.
+- `use_condition_image`:  Whether to use the given first frame for video generation, if not generate vision condition frames first.
+Default=`True`.
 - `redraw_condition_image`: Whether to redraw the given first frame image.
 - `video_negative_prompt`: Abbreviation of full `negative_prompt` in config path. default=`V2`.